yongxinlyu/yongxinlyu.github.io/_posts/2025-04-01-books-I-read.md

 That was the start of my reading habit.

-At first, I gravitated toward self-help books—especially when I needed advice but didn’t know who to turn to.
+At first, I gravitated toward **self-help books**—especially when I needed advice but didn’t know who to turn to.
 During my PhD, these books were like quiet mentors: practical, comforting, and always available at 2am.

 Lately, I’ve been venturing into other genres.
 I noticed that many of my friends read fiction, so I gave it a try.
 It didn’t quite stick.
 But then I stumbled across **memoirs**—and got hooked.

 Memoirs are like fiction, but better (for me, anyway).
 They’re real.
 They’re messy.
 They’re full of raw emotion and complex decisions.
 Reading memoirs feels like stepping into another version of my life—what it might have looked like, for better or worse.
 I’m obsessed.

-**Research & Academic Reads**
+### Research & Academic Reads

-These books have shaped how I write, present, and think as a researcher:
+These self-help books have shaped how I write, present, and think as a researcher:

+- **The Craft of Research** -- *Wayne C. Booth*.
+A definite classic—now in its fifth edition.
+This book saved me when I was struggling with writing my first manuscript during my PhD.
 - **A PhD Is Not Enough** -- *Peter J. Peibelman*.
-- **Designing Science Presentations** -- *Matt Carter*.
 - **How to Tame Your PhD** -- *Inger Newburn*.
 Written by the Thesis Whisperer herself!
 A smart, funny, and highly relatable book for anyone deep in the PhD grind.
-- **The Craft of Research** -- *Wayne C. Booth*.
-A definite classic—now in its fifth edition.
-This book saved me when I was struggling with writing my first manuscript during my PhD.
 - **Success and Creativity in Scientific Research** -- *David S. Sholl*
+- **Designing Science Presentations** -- *Matt Carter*.
 - **Storytelling With Data** -- *cole nussbaumer knaflic*

-**Memoirs I loved**
+### Memoirs I loved

 - **Crying in H Mart** -- *Michelle Zauner*.
 A deeply moving memoir about food, grief, and Korean-American identity.
 I was surprised to learn Michelle Zauner is also a musician.
 Her band, *Japanese Breakfast*, is incredible.
 I had been obsessed with the song *Kokomo, IN* before realising it was *her*.
 - **Tuesdays with Morrie** -- *Mitch Albom*.
 A touching series of conversations between a former student and his dying professor, reflecting on life, aging, and what really matters.
 I read it five years ago, but it still sticks with me.
-- **Careless people**: a story of where I used to work -- *Sarah Wynn-Williams*.
+- **Careless People: A Story of Where I Used to Work** -- *Sarah Wynn-Williams*.
 A behind-the-scenes look at Facebook and the high-pressure tech world.
 Equal parts revealing and reflective.
-- **The house of my mother** -- *Shari Franke*.

 ### Final Thoughts